Arranging a Referral

 + Please insert the copy on the pdf (your notes, insurance and means of payment)

 - Please arrive 15 minutes before your appointment time to register your pet.

-It is preferred that pets are brought to Willows by their owner to ensure that detailed questions about the pet’s history can be answered along with responsibility for decision making and financial considerations.
+It is preferred that pets are brought to Willows by their owner to ensure that detailed questions about their history can be answered along with responsibility for decision making and financial considerations.

-Should your pet be admitted to the hospital on the day of the appointment, we will ask for signed consent for any procedures which have been decided upon.
-It is very important that you have a full understanding of your pet’s condition and the implications of any proposed investigations and treatment.
+- Should your pet be admitted to the hospital on the day of your appointment, we will ask for signed consent for any procedures decided upon.
+It is important that you fully understand your pet’s condition and the implications of any proposed investigations and treatment.
 If you have any doubts at any stage, please do not hesitate to ask for clarification.

-If you are unable to keep your appointment or you are held up in traffic, please let the practice know as soon as possible.
+- If you cannot keep your appointment or you are held up in traffic, please let us know as soon as possible.

-During your appointment, your Specialist Vet will take a detailed history of your pet’s medical background as well as the current problem.
-A thorough clinical examination will then be performed and any findings and provisional diagnoses will be fully discussed with you at the time.
-Your pet may then go home after the consultation with suggested management or treatment, however it is also possible that further tests or procedures e.g. blood tests, imaging (X-rays or scans) and/or surgery may be required.
+- During your appointment, your Specialist Vet will take a detailed history of your pet’s medical background and the current problem.
+They will carry out a thorough clinical examination, and any findings and provisional diagnoses will be discussed with you.
+Your pet may then go home after the consultation with suggested management or treatment; however, it is also possible that further tests or procedures, e.g. blood tests, imaging (X-rays or scans), surgery, may be required.

-If you are at all unsure about what to do regarding your pet’s referral to us, please do not hesitate to contact us.
+- If you are unsure about what to do regarding your pet’s referral to us, please do not hesitate to contact us.